-ARRANGE FOR PROFESSIONAL INSTALLATION of a transfer switch if you will be connecting the generator to your building's electrical system.
+ARRANGE FOR PROFESSIONAL INSTALLATION of a transfer switch if you will be connecting the generator to your building's electrical system and for propane hook-ups.
 See the "Installation/Initial Set-Up" section for more information about this requirement.
 ADD ENGINE OIL: Engine is shipped without oil.
 See engine section of this manual for instructions on capacity and viscosity recommendations.